cobalthq/cobalt-product-public-docs/content/en/Integrations/ms-teams.md

 A: No, threaded messaging  is not currently supported, but will be in a future release.

+**Q: Does the integration support file attachments?**

+A: Yes.
+When you send a message to the Cobalt bot in Teams, attachments are included with the message in Cobalt's in-app chat.
+For messages sent from in-app chat, attachments are displayed in the Teams channel as links that users can click to securely download the files.

 **Q: Does the integration support reactions?**

 A: No, emoji reactions are not currently supported, but will be in a future release.